Cerebras/inference-examples/marketing-agent/README.md

 The Marketing Agent is designed as an LLM agent that emulates a typical workflow for generating marketing copy.
 It demonstrates how to build hybrid software that mixes traditional software with LLMs to automate complex decision-making processes both robustly and flexibly.

+In addition to the code base, we've released a [blog post](https://cerebras.ai/blog/integrating-llms-and-software-engineering-for-self-refining-copy-creation) walking readers through the project.

 ## Features

 - Generate marketing campaigns based on product descriptions